Blackjack Strategy - Basic & Advanced

 The Dealer’s up card is 10.
 Your Hand is 8 + 7.
 Hit.

 If your hand is worth 15 and consists of an 8 and 7, and your dealer is showing one card of value 10, we recommend you hit.
-In this situation the dealer has a high chance of getting a total between 17 and 21, so your best option is to attempt to beat this.
+In this situation the dealer has a high chance of getting a total between 17 and 21, so your best option is to take the risk and attempt to beat this by hitting.
+The probability for the dealer to get a total between 17 and 21 with the next card dealt is 61.22%, of which it's 40.81% to get 20 or 21.
+The player's chance to get between 17 and 21 is only 40.81%, so take the risk and hit.

 What's the Deal with Card Counting?

-Card counting is a type of strategy which is most often used in blackjack.
+Card counting is a technique which is most often used in blackjack.
 The idea is to use mathematics to work out whether or not a hand is likely to be advantageous to the player or to the dealer, and whether to bet lower or higher.
 This is calculated by tracking how many small and large cards have been used and how many remain in the deck.
-Successful card counting can decrease the house edge by as much as 1%, giving the player a serious advantage over time.
+Successful application of card counting in a strategy can decrease the house edge by as much as 1%.

 Hi-lo Card Counting Strategy